waiterxiaoyy/YIDE/README.md

 ├── YIDE-React-Client
 ```

-`YIDE-egg-server` is the back-end project of Egg.js and mysql as the technology stack, and `YIDE-React-client` is the front-end project of React as the technology stack, and the two need to be started at the same time to be used normally
+`YIDE-Egg-Server` is the back-end project of Egg.js and mysql as the technology stack, and `YIDE-React-client` is the front-end project of React as the technology stack, and the two need to be started at the same time to be used normally

 - **Install yarn globally**